 Tax attorneys specialize in representing clients before the IRS.
 They can negotiate settlements, request penalty abatement, establish payment plans, and protect your rights throughout the process.
 Attorney-client privilege protects communications about potential tax fraud or evasion, making attorneys essential when criminal exposure exists.

 Having questions about a civil penalty you’ve received?
-Contact Silver Tax Group to speak with an experienced tax professional who can review your situation and explain your options for penalty relief and resolution.
+Contact Silver Tax Group to speak with an experienced tax attorney who can review your situation and explain your options for penalty relief and resolution.

 Frequently Asked Questions About IRS Civil Penalties

-IRS penalties vary by violation type.
-The failure to file penalty is 5% of unpaid taxes per month up to 25%.
-The failure to pay penalty is 0.5% monthly, also capping at 25%.
-Accuracy-related penalties are 20% of the understated amount, while civil fraud penalties reach 75%.
-After 60 days late, a minimum penalty of $510 or 100% of owed tax applies, whichever is less.
+IRS civil penalties vary by violation type.
+The failure to file penalty is 5% of unpaid taxes per month, capped at 25%.
+The failure to pay penalty is 0.5% per month, also capping at 25%.
+If your return is more than 60 days late, a minimum penalty of $510 applies (or 100% of what you owe if that’s less).
+Accuracy-related penalties are 20% of the understated amount.
+Civil fraud penalties reach 75% of the understated tax.
+The Trust Fund Recovery Penalty equals 100% of unpaid employment taxes for business owners.

 What happens when you get penalized by the IRS?

-When the IRS assesses a penalty, they send a notice explaining the violation, penalty amount, and payment deadline.
-You must pay the penalty by the due date to avoid additional interest charges.
+The IRS sends a notice explaining the violation, penalty amount, and payment deadline.
 Interest compounds daily on unpaid penalties at the federal short-term rate plus 3%.
-Ignoring penalties can lead to collection actions including bank levies, wage garnishment, and tax liens affecting your credit.
+Ignoring the notice leads to additional penalties, collection notices, and eventually enforced collection – bank levies, wage garnishment, and federal tax liens that attach to your property and credit.

 What are the most common IRS penalties for small businesses?

-Small businesses most frequently face failure to file penalties, failure to pay penalties, and trust fund recovery penalties for unpaid employment taxes.
-Underpayment of estimated tax penalties affect businesses that don’t make adequate quarterly tax payments.
-Accuracy-related penalties apply when audits reveal negligence or substantial understatement of income.
-These five penalties account for over 70% of all business tax penalties.
+Small businesses most frequently face failure to file, failure to pay, and Trust Fund Recovery Penalties for unpaid employment taxes.
+Underpayment of estimated tax penalties affects businesses that don’t make adequate quarterly payments.
+Accuracy-related penalties apply when audits reveal negligence or substantial understatement.
+These five penalty types account for over 70% of all business tax penalties assessed annually.

 How long does the IRS have to assess penalties?

 The IRS generally has three years from when you file your return to assess additional taxes and penalties.
-This statute of limitations extends to six years if you understate income by more than 25%.
-For unfiled returns, there’s no statute of limitations—the IRS can assess penalties indefinitely.
+This extends to six years if you understate income by more than 25%.
+For unfiled returns, there is no statute of limitations – the IRS can assess penalties indefinitely.
 Once assessed, the IRS has 10 years to collect unpaid penalties through enforced collection actions.

 Does filing an extension prevent IRS penalties?

-Filing Form 4868 gives you an automatic six-month extension to file your return, which prevents failure to file penalties if you submit your return by the extended deadline.
+Filing Form 4868 grants you an automatic six-month extension to file your return, preventing failure to file penalties if you submit your return by the extended deadline.
 However, an extension to file is not an extension to pay.
 You must still estimate and pay your tax liability by the original April deadline to avoid failure to pay penalties and interest charges.